jastew/food-blog/recipes/_posts/2016-11-04-porridge-oat-stuffing.markdown

     - name: water
       amount: 1tbsp
 instructions:
-  - Add the water to a hot pan (use oil if prefered)
+  - Add water to a hot pan (use oil if prefered).
-  - Add the diced onion and stir
+  - Add diced onion and stir.
-  - Once the onions are translucent add the garlic and sage
+  - Once onions are translucent add the garlic and sage.
-  - While they cook add the oats and stock in to another bowl and mix
+  - While they cook add the oats and stock in to another bowl and mix.
-  - Add the oats to the pan and combine all ingredients
+  - Add the oats to the pan and combine all ingredients.
+  - Add mixture to a tray and place in the oven for 30 minutes.
+  - Serve and enjoy.
 ---
 Simple, filling and best of all delicious!